jnozzi/cocoadev.com/markdown/BindingToArrayElement.md

 Is your container (array or dictionary) mutable?
 That'd be important, since you seem to want to change it.

 What sort of controller do you have bound to the container?
 In other words, when you call willChangeValueForKey: and didChangeValueForKey:, you're telling any object that's observing that object that something is about to change/has just changed.
 But that doesn't do any good if nobody is observing the object, right?
-You'll want to have an General/NSObjectController or General/NSArrayController (depending on the container) set to use your container as its content.
+You'll want to have an NSObjectController or NSArrayController (depending on the container) set to use your container as its content.
 Then you'll bind your text fields to that controller.

 When you say "[self setValue:inum forKeyPath:keypath]", what object is "self"?